 strlen()

-This function calculates the length of a C-style string excluding the null character ('\0'
+This function calculates the length of a C-style string excluding the null character ('\0').
+It takes a const char* as input and returns the length as an size_t.

 Example: